Learn to fuel the gymnast for optimal performance and longevity in the sport.

 If you watch your gymnast take bird-like portions, skip meals or snacks, and/or only drink water at practice, this is the first sign that something may be going on.
 On top of that, if you notice you live in the doctor’s and physical therapist’s office because something is always injured, this is an even more clear indicator that your gymnast’s nutrition is inadequate.
 Although injuries are a part of the sport, she should not be injured or in excruciating pain 24/7.

 When your gymnast has not gotten her period by the age of 15, it is a big red flag.
-A lot of times parents and coaches think it is normal for their gymnast not to get her period until she is 16,17,18.
+A lot of times parents and coaches think it is normal for their gymnast not to get her period until she is 16+ years old.
 Or even not till after she is retired from the sport.
 I’m here to tell you that it is not normal.
 There are serious consequences from not getting a menstrual cycle by a specific age such as bone density loss, more injuries, and poor muscle recovery.
-Hence, if your daughter is experiencing this it is time to take a step back and look at your gymnast’s overall nutrition.
+If your gymnast is experiencing this, it is time to take a step back and look at your gymnast’s overall nutrition.

 If random wrappers start appearing in hidden places of your gymnast’s space, it is a clear indicator that something is going on.
 Often the wrappers you may find are foods that you do not allow her to eat.
 This often stems from them being under fueled and/or being over restricted.
 Restriction leads to deprivation which leads to overeating.
 This concept is shown when your gymnast sneaks food because she knows you don’t have it in your house, so now all she craves is that one food.
 She feels the need to sneak it behind your back.
 Which is the red flag that there is no open line of communication between you and your daughter.
 Instead of berating her, it is a chance for you to ask her what she needs from you and how you can be of better support to her in terms of the at home food environment.